callcolor/callcolor.github.io/_posts/2017-09-09-rets-api-update.md

 layout: post
 title:  "Real Estate API Update"
 date:   2017-09-09 10:53:03 -0500
-categories: Projects MLS RETS API MongoDB
+categories: Projects API MongoDB MLS RETS
 image: /images/rets
 ---

 ### Opportunity
-Provide single-entry of home listing data for builders who market properties with real estate agents.
+Provide for single-entry of home listing data for builders who market homes through real estate agents.

 Real estate agents working with home builders were syndicating listings using the MLS (Multiple Listing Service).
 Utilizing the MLS data on home builder websites would save time and provide more accurate data to potential buyers.
 However, because a primary goal is to be time-saving, the system must be simple and seamless to the user in order to be practical.